Khamerernebty II: Family

 Khamerernebty II is said to be the daughter of Khamerernebty I in her tomb.
 Khamerernebty I is thought to be the mother of Menkaure based on a partial inscription on a flint knife in the mortuary temple of Menkaure and hence a wife of King Khafre.
 This would imply that Khamerernebty II was the daughter of King Khafre and Khamerernebty I.

 Khamerernebty II was the mother of the King's Son Khuenre, who is thought to be the son of Menkaure.
 This suggests that Khamerernebty II must have married her brother Menkaure.

 Burial

 Khamerernebty II is mentioned in texts and on a statue found in the Galarza tomb in Giza.
 This tomb is located in the Central Field which is part of the Giza Necropolis.
-The tomb may have originally been built for Khamerernebty I, but was finished for her daughter Khamerernebty II.
+The tomb may have originally been built for Khamerernebty I, but was finished for her daughter Khamerernebty II after going through several changes.
 The lintel above the entrance to the chapel included an inscription mentioning both Khamerernebty I and her daughter Khamerernebty II:

 Mother of the King of Upper and Lower Egypt, Daughter of [the King of Upper and Lower Egypt, and Daughter of] the God, She who sees Horus and Seth, Great one of the hetes-sceptre, One great of praise, Priestess of Djehuty, Priestess of Tjasepef, the Greatly loved Wife of the King, King's Daughter of his body, revered mistress, honored by the Great God, Khamerernebty (I).